Effects of Reheating on Charged Lepton Yukawa Equilibration and Leptogenesis

-Equipped with this basic understanding behind such a non-standard situation in case of a prolonged reheating period, we now turn our attention to the realm of flavor leptogenesis.
+Equipped with this basic understanding behind such a non-standard situation in case of prolonged reheating, we now turn our attention to the realm of flavor leptogenesis.
 The lepton asymmetry being generated from the out-of-equilibrium decay of the lightest RHN $N_1$, its mass $M_1$ is at the center of interest.
-This is because, in standard thermal leptogenesis, $N_1$ starts to decay at a temperature $T \sim M_1$ when the universe is radiation dominated and $N_1$ is present in equilibrium within the thermal bath.
+This is because, in standard thermal leptogenesis, $N_1$ starts to decay at a temperature $T \sim M_1$ when the Universe is RD and $N_1$ is present in equilibrium within the thermal bath.
 Contrary to this, in case of non-instantaneous reheating under study, in general there can be three possibilities: (a) $M_1 < T_{\text{RH}}$, (b) $T_{\text{RH}} < M_1 < T_{\text{Max}}$ and (c) $M_1 > T_{\text{Max}}$.
-While case (a) is basically the scenario close to standard thermal leptogenesis (and we refrain from discussing it here), case (c) stands for a situation where $N_1$ can not be thermally produced.
-We plan to work on this possibility in a separate work.
-Here we focus on the case (b), where production of $N_1$ from thermal seems to be a possibility and it will also decay within the reheating epoch too.
+While case (a) is a scenario close to standard thermal leptogenesis (and we refrain from discussing it here), case (c) stands for a situation where $N_1$ can not be thermally produced, discussed separately in another work \cite{Datta:2023pav}.
+Here we focus on the case (b), where thermal production of $N_1$ as well as its decay seem to be a possibility within this reheating epoch.

 To start, we need to introduce the energy density associated to $N_1$ ($\rho_{N_1}$) in the discussion as $T_{\text{Max}}$ being greater than $M_1$, $N_1$ can be produced from the inverse decay\footnote{For simplicity, we do not consider production via scattering.}.
 The modified Hubble parameter is given by